ezraezra101/Ruby-Encrypt/README.md

 A simple way to encrypt things, written with Ruby.

-I am currently trying to add RSA style encryption and make it more user friendly
+I am currently trying to add RSA style encryption and make it more user friendly.